 It’s exactly what it sounds like.
 X amount of slots are offered and XXX amount of offers come in.
 Just like selling 200 seats on a flight but getting 450 people buying tickets for that flight.
 In order to keep the offer fair for the general public, all funds and applications are collected but not actually submitted until the “opening date”.
 On that date, if more money has been offered by the general public than was asked for, the company usually splits up the offer among all applicants in order to have everyone get even a small piece of what they applied for.
 The piece you get may not be huge, but it’s considered to be better than nothing.

 “Rule of thumb; if it’s less than $100M worth of shares, in a good/popular company, then expect it to be oversubscribed.”

 I can’t read the future, so I can’t say definitively, however, these days good companies almost always are.
-Plan accordingly.
+Plan accordingly, use sales forecast if you have access to it too.
 The dates for when you’ll get your money back, if the offer is oversubscribed, is contained in the prospectus so give it a read.
 You should also be able to see from there how many shares are being offered to the general public.
 Rule of thumb, if it’s less than $100M worth of shares, in a good or popular company, then expect it to be oversubscribed.
 You can check the Jamaica Stock Exchange’s website to see examples of previous over-subscriptions to get an idea of how it might look, but remember, judge each company on it’s own merits.